Improving Your CPAP Therapy

 Being comfortable with your mask is key for successful CPAP (Continuous Positive Airway Pressure) therapy.

-A dry mouth, air leaks and red marks are all uncomfortable side effects.
+A dry mouth, air leaks and red marks are all uncomfortable side effects that can disrupt your treatment success.

 How do I prevent red marks from my CPAP mask?

-To prevent an allergy from disrupting your therapy, consider a SleepWeaver skin-friendly mask made entirely of fabric.
+To prevent an allergy from disrupting your therapy, consider an alternative mask made of an entirely different fabric.
+If you are allergic to silicone you can try a gel mask instead.

-Alternatively, a popular option is to use a CPAP mask liner to provide a protective barrier between the CPAP mask and your skin.
+There is also a range of accessories designed to enhance your mask comfort and fit.
+A popular option is to use a CPAP mask liner to provide a protective barrier between the CPAP mask and your skin.

 Often red marks can be reduced by loosening the headgear straps, reducing the pressure on the skin.
 However, another solution must be found if this causes air to leak.